When Can a Doctor Help Your Back Pain?

 What If I Don’t Want Surgery for My Back Pain?

 Fortunately, most people with back pain don’t need surgery.
 “We usually take a conservative approach first, using a wide variety of nonsurgical spine treatments,” said Dr. Guo.
-“For example, I might send you to physical therapy or chiropractic therapy.
+“For example, I might send you for physical therapy or chiropractic therapy with the home exercises.
 I might recommend medications such as anti-inflammatories, muscle relaxants, or some nerve-pain medications.
-We offer injection therapy, including epidural injections, joint injections, and nerve blocks and ablation if your back pain fails to improve with the conservative treatments.”
+We offer spine injections, including epidural injections, joint injections, and nerve blocks and ablation if your back pain fails to improve with the conservative treatments.”
 Chances are, one of these approaches will help reduce your back pain and improve your function and quality of life.